-Article 19 (1) Students cannot advance to the next grade in accordance with the rules provided elsewhere if they have not taken the required subjects for the current grade or if they have not obtained the required credits for the current grade.

-(2) Students are allowed to advance to the next grade at the beginning of the academic year if they have satisfied the conditions provided in the previous paragraph and have enrolled in the current grade for one year.
+- Article 19 (1) Students cannot advance to the next grade in accordance with the rules provided elsewhere if they have not taken the required subjects for the current grade or if they have not obtained the required credits for the current grade. - (2) Advancement to the next grade is approved at the beginning of each academic year to students satisfying the conditions of the preceding paragraph and enrolling in the current grade for one year.